RobustCalibration: Robust Calibration of Computer Models in R

-We use the exact observable inputs and observations given in \cite{bayarri2007framework} generated by the code below. \begin{example} R> input=c(.110, .432, .754, 1.077, 1.399, 1.721, 2.043, 2.366, 2.688,3.010) R> n=length(input) R> k=3 R> output=t(matrix(c(4.730,4.720,4.234,3.177,2.966,3.653,1.970,2.267,2.084,2.079, + 2.409,2.371, 1.908,1.665,1.685, 1.773,1.603,1.922,1.370,1.661, + 1.757, 1.868,1.505,1.638,1.390, 1.275,1.679,1.461,1.157,1.530),k,n)) R> Bayarri_07<-function(x,theta){ + 5*exp(-x*theta) + } R> theta_range=matrix(c(0,50),1,2) \end{example} Here the mathematical model has a closed form expression so we input it as a function called \code{Bayarri\_07}.
+Here we show one example from \cite{bayarri2007framework}, where data are observed from unknown reality: $y^F(x)=3.5\exp(-1.7x)+1.5+\epsilon$, where $\epsilon \sim \mathcal N(0,0.3^2)$.
+We have 30 observations at 10 inputs in the domain $x_i \in [0,3]$, for $i=1,2,...,10$, each containing $3$ replications.
+The computer model is $f^M(x,\theta)= 5 \exp(-\theta x)$ with $\theta \in [0,\, 50]$.
+The goal is to estimate the calibration parameters and predict the unknown reality ($3.5\exp(-1.7x)+1.5$) at $x\in [0,5]$.
+The observable inputs and observations from \cite{bayarri2007framework} can be generated by the code below. \begin{example} R> input=c(.110, .432, .754, 1.077, 1.399, 1.721, 2.043, 2.366, 2.688,3.010) R> n=length(input) R> k=3 R> output=t(matrix(c(4.730,4.720,4.234,3.177,2.966,3.653,1.970,2.267,2.084,2.079, + 2.409,2.371, 1.908,1.665,1.685, 1.773,1.603,1.922,1.370,1.661, + 1.757, 1.868,1.505,1.638,1.390, 1.275,1.679,1.461,1.157,1.530),k,n)) R> Bayarri_07<-function(x,theta){ + 5*exp(-x*theta) + } R> theta_range=matrix(c(0,50),1,2) \end{example} Here the mathematical model has a closed-form expression so we code it as a function called \code{Bayarri\_07}.
 The parameter range of calibration parameter $\theta$ is given by a vector called \code{theta\_range}.
-Here the mathematical model has a closed-form expression.
-We will discuss calibrating computer models written as differential equations in the next example.